Create a flight

 Our flight create form has been designed to be clear, easy to use, avoid mistakes and at the same time, be 100% usable on mobile devices.

 > **Don't see the "Log flight" button?** Creating flights requires the **Create flights** permission to be enabled for your user type, plus an active pilot profile.
-Company Administrators and Operations Managers can always create flights.
+Company Administrators, Operations Managers, and Compliance & Safety Managers can always create flights.
 See [Flight permissions](/fcom/company-management/company-settings.md#flight-permissions) for details.

 ### From top to bottom: